JackPhallen/RailsDocker/README.md

 Take a look at the 'PORTS' column to find the docker port.
 In this case, my Rails server is accessible at "http://0.0.0.0:32773/"

-That is it!.
+That is it!
 You now have a rails server running on Docker.
-However, you will need to rebuild the docker container anytime you modify your rails server.
+However, you will need to rebuild the docker container (steps 2 and 3) anytime you modify your rails server.
 In the next step, we will setup a volume to automatically copy new changes to the docker container.

-### Step 3: Create volume
+### Step 4: Create volume

 To create a volume, run the following command